• Skip to primary navigation

 Jump to Recipe Print Recipe

 I'm always on the lookout for delicious oil-free crackers.
 But, after eating rice cakes and dry crackers, I had an epiphany.
 What if I took oil-free lavash bread and made my crackers?
 Lavash bread is one of my favorites to make sandwiches, wraps, and flatbread pizzas.
 So, after playing with a few ideas, I started experimenting with making lavash crackers.
-And, to my surprise, I created oil-free lavash crackers in under 10 minutes!
+And, to my surprise, I created oil-free lavash cracker recipe in under 10 minutes!

-What is lavash bread?
+What is Lavash Bread?

 Lavash is a large, thin, soft flatbread made with flour, water, yeast, and salt.
 Not only is lavash bread oil-free, but it is also egg and dairy-free.
 In addition, its soft texture and slightly rough surface make it perfect for various uses.